 Fitness trends come and go.
 But one of the latest viral workouts marks the return of what, for many, is a relic of childhood: the weighted hula hoop.
 Of course, the regular hula hoop never really went anywhere, but thanks to the rise of at-home workouts and buzz on social media, hula hoop sales have risen by about 20% within the last two years.
 These trendy hoops are different from the lightweight and colorful ones found on playgrounds, however.
 They’re larger and heavier—but still just as colorful—and meant to give users a low-impact cardio workout.

 I never broke any hula hooping records as a child, but I was once able to master the basics.
 With that—plus a few suggestions from TikTok—in mind, I set out to find the best weighted hula hoops.
-In the end, the Dumoyi Smart Weighted Fit Hoop ($50) took top honors as best one.
+In the end, the Dumoyi Smart Weighted Fit Hoop ($50) emerged as our fave for most people.
 But there are some other hoops to consider, depending on your budget and the type of hoop you prefer.

 The Best Weighted Hula Hoops